 6 Cool the granola: Remove the granola from oven and allow to cool for 20 to 30 minutes before stirring and serving.
 Store in airtight containers for up to a week.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Banana Bread Granola on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Crunchy Banana Nut Granola on Simply Recipes.
 Thank you!Print